-Miss Denise and Miss Amanda, our enthusiastic and understanding 2 1/2-year-olds’ teachers, help these littlest St. Peter’s children navigate these complicated first steps.
+Miss Amanda, our enthusiastic and understanding 2 1/2-year-olds’ teacher, help these littlest St. Peter’s children navigate these complicated first steps.
 With a keen understanding of their limits and endless patience, she encourages her children to talk, to do, to explore, and to think about what they’re doing.
-The children in this program experience more change and development than in any other time in preschool; walking through this time with Miss Denise helps them develop the skills and confidence which they’ll use throughout their learning.
+The children in this program experience more change and development than in any other time in preschool; walking through this time with Miss Amanda helps them develop the skills and confidence which they’ll use throughout their learning.

 Program days and times: Tuesday and Thursday, 9:00-11:30 a.m.

 Program eligibility: The 2 1/2-year-olds’ class is open to children aged about 30 months by September of the school year for which they are registering.
 Children need not be toilet trained.
 There is some flexibility in the age eligibility guideline, dependent on the makeup of the class, at the Director’s and teacher’s discretion.